 455-15.11.4 Shaft Cleanliness Requirements: Adjust cleaning operations so a minimum of 50% of the bottom of each shaft will have less than 1/2 inches of sediment at the time of placement of the concrete.
 Ensure the maximum depth of sedimentary deposits or any other debris at any place on the bottom of the shaft excavation does not exceed 1-1/2 inches.
-The Engineer will determine shaft cleanliness by visual inspection for dry shafts, using divers or an inspection device or other methods the Engineer deems appropriate for wet shafts.
+The Engineer will determine Determine shaft cleanliness by visual inspection for dry shafts. using divers or an For bridge foundations, use a shaft inspection device or other methods the Engineer deems appropriate for wet shafts.
+For drilled shaft foundations for miscellaneous structures the use of a weighted tape is permitted to verify level and clean hole bottom conditions at the time of concrete placement.